 20. SCE’s forecasts of local area peak demand in the Valley South area have proven to overestimate local area peak demand on a regular basis.

-21. SCE’s successive forecasts have predicted decreasing rates of load growth, with its most recent forecast predicting load growth of 0.89 percent per year from 2017 to 2026, and pushing out the projected need for the Alberhill project from 2019 to 2021.
+21. SCE’s successive forecasts have predicted decreasing rates of load growth, with its most recent forecast predicting load growth of 0.89 percent per year from 2017 to 2026, and have pushed out the projected need for the Alberhill project from 2011 to 2021.

 22. The CAISO predicts declining electric demand at the Valley South system.